Ancient Taoist Medicine Teachings

 Know this Whiteness, guard this Blackness.”

-The Eternal Dao’s medicine is difficult to keep up with in terms of discernment of the root causes and identification of qi as it constantly evolves.
+The Eternal Dao’s medicine is difficult to keep up with in terms of discerning the root causes and the identification of qi as it constantly evolves.

 Hence Taoist medicine has specific requirements concerning morality and virtue:

-“A Daoist healer requires the heart of a father and a mother gazing at their children.
+“It is required of a Taoist healer the heart of a father and of a mother gazing at their children.

 If one cannot regard the sick person as one’s relative,